jaguart/Mantha/README.md

 # Mantha Does...

 The following tweaks are incorporated in Mantha:
 * Hide link to ghost.org in footer.  v0.0.1
 * Tags index - see how to activate below. v0.0.2
 * Authors index - see how to activate below. v0.0.2
+* Casper-Fix - support single site-wide font selection in code-injection. v0.0.3

 # Mantha Will...

 The following tweaks are planned:
 * Presentation - reduction of vertical whites-space.
 * Index - a template for /my-tag-route/ to list ``routes:`` specified in ``routes.yaml``
-* Fix - support single site-wide font selection in code-injection.
 * Secondary Menu - visible on Mobile

 # How Mantha, How?